budysutjijati/simpleviewer/Technical_Overview.md

 **Relevant Scripts:**
 - simpleviewer/SpaClient.js
 - simpleviewer/App.jsx
+- simpleviewer/config.js
 - simpleviewer/data/SavedSearch.js

 **Process:**

 1. `SpaClient.js` initializes the SPA and renders `App.jsx` using `context.setContent(<App />)`.

-2. `App.jsx` reads the configuration from `config.js` to determine which saved search to load and how the ApplicationHeader should appear (title, subtitle, icon).
+2. `App.jsx` loads the configuration from `config.js` which provides:
+   - `savedSearchId`: the ID of the saved search to load
+   - `applicationTitle`, `applicationSubtitle`, `applicationIcon`: values for the Application Header
+   - `savedSearchCriteria`: optional dynamic additional criteria (such as filtering by current user)

-3. `App.jsx` triggers `SavedSearch.fetchSearchResults` with savedSearchId and optional additional criteria (`savedSearchCriteria`).
+3. Based on the configuration, `App.jsx` calls `SavedSearch.fetchSearchResults` passing:
+   - The `savedSearchId`
+   - Any `savedSearchCriteria` (if defined, or defaults to an empty array)

+4. `SavedSearch.js` combines the saved search's original filters with any additional criteria and executes the search using SuiteScript.

-4. Saved search results (columns + rows) are returned and stored in state.
+5. The results (columns and rows) are returned to `App.jsx` and stored in state.

-5. `SearchResult.jsx` renders the DataGrid with the returned data.
+6. `SearchResult.jsx` renders the DataGrid with the fetched data.

-6. The SPA is ready for user interaction.
+7. The SPA is now ready for user interaction, including filtering rows using the TextBox, exporting to CSV, and refreshing the results.

 ## Filtering DataGrid (Textbox Filter)